pollen-robotics/reachy-2019-tictactoe/README.md

-# reachy-tictactoe
-Tic-Tac-Toe playground for Reachy
+# Tic-Tac-Toe playground for Reachy